How to Create Test Cases for Automated tests?

 - Output statements that describe where and how to record the test results.

-Both manual and automated test cases serve to verify functionality, but they go differently for test case development.
+Manual and automated test cases verify functionality but go differently for test case development.

 Creating a Test Case for Automated Test